caltechlibrary/newt/newt.1.md

 : this contains configuration for the Newt's router, i.e. port and htdocs

 template_engine
-: this contains configuration for Newt's template engine, i.e. port setting
+: this contains configuration for Newt's template engine, e.g. port setting, base directory

 options
 : holds key value pairs of which can be referenced in the values of models, routes and templates.